UKCloud/documentation/articles/openstack/ostack-how-use-octavia.md

 ### If you intend to manage with the OpenStackCLI

 - Octavia uses port 13876 for communication.
 This port will need to be open to manage Octavia.
-- A recent version of the OpenStackCLI if managing vi
+- A recent version of the OpenStackCLI

 ## Use Cases